dipkumar/balancebot/README.md

 The accuracy of the angle calculation is improved with a complementary filter.

 Motor output is calculated using a PID controller.
+Loop tuning was accomplished using (mostly) the Ziegler-Nichols method, with minor corrections to the values based on observations.
+To tune, modify the constants `kp`, `ki`, and `kd`.

 ## Additional Reading
 Colton, Shane. _[The Balance Filter: A Simple Solution for Integrating Accelerometer and Gyroscope Measurements for a Balancing Platform](http://web.mit.edu/scolton/www/filter.pdf)_.
 Accessed May 2013.